 Being able to attract, develop, fully utilise and retain top female talent is highly important to us, and we recognise that companies with gender diverse senior management teams perform better.
 For this reason, Lloyds Banking Group has made a commitment to be a leader in gender diversity.

-In 2014 we made a bold public commitment on gender equality in our Helping Britain Prosper plan; to increase the proportion of senior management roles held by women to 40% by 2020.
+In 2014 we became the first FTSE 100 organisation to make a public commitment on gender equality in our Helping Britain Prosper plan; to increase the proportion of senior management roles held by women to 40% by 2020.

 In 2016, we were among the first signatories to the Women in Finance Charter, which reinforces our Helping Britain Prosper Plan targets to increase women in senior management roles.
-Our commitment to gender diversity is led from the top.
-Our Executive Sponsor for Gender, Stephen Shelley, champions this important initiative.
+Our commitment to gender diversity is led from the top with our Executive Sponsor for Gender, Stephen Shelley, championing this important initiative.

 Our award-winning women’s network, Breakthrough, is now the largest of its kind in the UK with 15,000 members and 4,000 mentors.
 Breakthrough held more than 200 events in 2018 on career development and mentoring.
 Follow Breakthrough on Twitter @LBGBreakthrough.